fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

 First, install it.
 Assuming you have Ruby set up, you'll want to run `gem install travis`.
 Since not everyone has Ruby set up, [here are their installation instructions](https://www.ruby-lang.org/en/documentation/installation/).
 A bit of a pain for something that you can just write yourself in my opinion, but hey, anything to avoid writing more code.

 After that, you'll want to log in.
 Run `travis login` and it will walk you through it.
-Note: (related to the preface at the start) no matter what site you are using, you should append either `--org` or `--com` to **each command** to specify which site it should go to.
+Note: (related to the preface at the start) no matter what site you are using when you use the Travis CLI, you should append either `--org` or `--com` to **every command** to specify which site it should use.

 Now, find your keystore.
 Place it in your root directory.
 The CLI detects git repos to determine what project you want to modify, so this is necessary.
 Do not add it to git.
 That is bad and not good.
 Don't do that.